jimblackler/jsonschemafriend/README.md

 It is written by <jimblackler@gmail.com> and offered under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

-It is compatible with the following metaschemas
+It is compatible with the following versions of the standard.

 *   http://json-schema.org/draft-03/schema#
 *   http://json-schema.org/draft-04/schema#